ltgoslo/Definition-generation-for-LSCD/README.md

     ├── definition_generation   # generating definitions
     ├── embed_definitions       # generating definitions' embeddings (section 4.2. in the paper)
     ├── generated_definitions   # prompts and definitions generated
-    ├── src                     # Running Tang et al. (2023)'s method on definitions obtained by Lesk and our merging approach, see more in its README (sections 4.1, 4.3 in the paper)
+    ├── src                     # other experiments and evaluation, see more in its README (sections 4.1, 4.3 in the paper)
 ## Obtain the data

 ### Lists of words and ground truth